mrYakamoto/javascript-racer-1-front-end/README.md

 ## Learning Competencies

-* Define [jQuery][] callback events
+* Understanding events and callbacks in JavaScript
-* Change the DOM based on events
+* Traverse and alter the DOM using JavaScript
-* Write custom event handlers in JavaScript and jQuery
+* Write custom event handlers in JavaScript
 * Build a pure JavaScript application
-* Write OO-JavaScript

 ## Summary